Find Your

 Hours saved, deals closed, costs avoided.
 If finance can't point at the line it's moved, the project shouldn't be the first one.

-Small enough to ship fast
+Small enough to test quickly

 Data you already have